Pods & Deployments

 Use Deployments:

-- Always, for production services.
+- Always use for production workloads